best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If your data is simple and there is only one table in your spreadsheet, you might not need a cover sheet.
 However, they are generally useful in most circumstances.

 You should use your cover sheet to provide key information about the data in the spreadsheet.
-However, if your cover sheet is starting to look more like a text document, it is best practice to create a webpage you can link to from the cover sheet instead.

-#### Making cover sheets accessible

-To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) you should use subheadings to break up the information.
-These subheadings should be tagged using the cell styles tool.
-First level subheadings should be tagged as Headings 2, second level subheadings as Headings 3 and so on.

-To meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) keep all the information in a list in column A. It is best to expand this column so the text doesn’t overflow the cells.
-If you don't do this it can be off-putting for users of screen readers as they will read out 'overflowing' each time text in a cell overflows.

-Make sure all the written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.

-To meet [success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) the title of the spreadsheet should be in cell A1 of the cover sheet.
-This title (as mentioned) should give a brief description on what the data tables are about, the time period covered and the geographical region the data tables refer to.

 #### Information to include on your cover sheet
 Decisions on what information should go into a cover sheet will vary from one statistical release to the next.
-In terms of usability, is best practice to include the following (if applicable to your data):
+It is best practice to include the following information (if applicable to your data):
+* The title of the spreadsheet which should give a brief description on what the data tables are about, the time period covered and the geographical region the data tables refer to.
 * Information on what the data tables are about (more detailed than what is in the spreadsheet title).
 * The name of the statistical release the data relates to with a hyperlink to that release.
 * The source for the data - if you have a complex spreadsheet with many different tables and sources you can put source information on each individual worksheet (above the table) or have it as a column in your table of contents.
 * The date the spreadsheet was published.
 * The date the next update to the spreadsheet will be published.
-* Where to find more information about the data.
-* Where to find related data or supporting publications.
+* Information on whether data are provisional or revised.
-* Links to supporting information about the data (metadata) and methodology documents.
-* Link to a glossary of essential technical terms and acronyms.
-* Contact details for the statisticians responsible for the data.
 * Key information users need to know that relates to all (or nearly all) worksheets in the spreadsheet, for example information on weighting.
+* Contact details for the statisticians responsible for the data and for media enquiries

+You might also want to include:

+* information on where to find related data or supporting publications.
+* links to a wider data series
+* links to supporting information about the data (metadata) and methodology documents.
+* information on the quality of the statistics
+* link to a glossary of essential technical terms and acronyms.

+However, if your cover sheet is starting to look like a text document it is best practice to publish this extra information on a webpage instead and link to it.
+Ideally this will be the webpage where the link to the spreadsheet lives.

+#### Making cover sheets accessible
+To meet [success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) the title of the spreadsheet should be in cell A1 of the cover sheet.
+This title should be tagged as 'Headings 1' using the cell styles tool (more information on tagging headings can be found in the 'Titles of spreadsheets, worksheets and tables' section of this guidance).

+To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) you should use subheadings to break up the information.
+These subheadings should be tagged using the cell styles tool.
+First level subheadings should be tagged as Headings 2, second level subheadings as Headings 3 and so on.

+To meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) keep all the information in a list in column A. It is best to expand this column so the text doesn’t overflow the cells.
+If you don't do this it can be off-putting for users of screen readers as they will read out 'overflowing' each time text in a cell overflows.

+Make sure all the written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.

 ### Table of contents